itsOwen/CyberScraper-2077/README.md

 A: CyberScraper 2077 is designed for ethical web scraping.
 Always ensure you have the right to scrape a website and respect their robots.txt file.

 **Q: Can I use this for commercial purposes?**
 A: Yes, under the terms of the MIT License.
-But remember, in Night City, there's always a price to pay, Just kidding!
+But remember, in Night City, there's always a price to pay.
+Just kidding!

 ## 📄 License